Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 and (t1."effect 4" not in (t2."effect 1",t2."effect 2",t2."effect 3",t2."effect 4") or t1."effect 4" = '')
 ```

 Now, the data has extra columns that we do not need.
 We can use the following python code to remove these for each database.
-We can switch the numbers to access each database (wrong word?).
+We can switch the numbers to access each table.
+(Note: break down + explain code)

 ```python
 # Remove the columns containing duplicate information in potion_pairs